pakshalika1/pixelplan/pixelplan/README.md

 # PixelPlan 🎮

-Built for **HackNITR 8.0** at NIT Rourkela, PixelPlan transforms daily habits into an engaging 8-bit arcade experience.
+ PixelPlan transforms daily habits into an engaging 8-bit arcade experience.
 It solves the "delayed gratification" problem of traditional productivity tools by bridging mundane real-world tasks with instant dopamine feedback loops.
 Users earn Tokens and XP to level up non-linear character attributes (Intellect, Strength, Creativity) and spend Tokens in the Item Shop.

 **Developer:** Pakshalika Routray